 The island of Coiba retains 80% of its original forest cover—thanks to the penal colony located there for ninety years, which hosted Panama’s most notorious criminals.
 Coiba Island Marine Park, considered one of the ten top diving spots in the world, is home to the largest coral reef in the Eastern Pacific.

-On our excursion into Darién National park, we are welcomed by members of the Embera Indians, one of the seven indigenous groups living in Panama.
+On our excursion into Darrien National park, we are welcomed by members of the Embera Indians, one of the seven indigenous groups living in Panama.
 We’ll appreciate their beautiful handicrafts and well-preserved traditions.
-We’ll spend overnight at anchor here.

-After lunch, we’ll visit the Fort San Lorenzo Spanish Historical Forts on the Atlantic side of the Canal.
-Late in the evening we will enter our final lock and make our way to the city of Colon.
+This morning we will visit the Fort San Lorenzo Spanish Historical Forts on the Atlantic side of the Canal.
+In the early evening we will enter our final lock and make our way to the city of Colon.